Engineering Firm Buyout Case Study 2025 Update

 Step 1: Leadership Development & Financial Cleanup (Years 1–2)

 Identify senior, high-potential employees ready to grow into ownership roles.
 Clean and document your firm's financials — project backlog, work-in-progress (WIP), client contracts, and retainer agreements must be transparent, as SBA lenders prioritize stability and recurring revenue streams.
-Detailed documentation builds lender confidence and maximizes your firm’s valuation.
+Clear documentation builds lender confidence and maximizes your firm’s valuation.

 Step 2: Client Contract Strengthening & Risk Mitigation (Years 2–3)